lab10-coop/sigma1/README.md

 **Create a private key**
 Next, you need a private key for the bridge validator account.
 You may use any tool you want (e.g. dices).
 One option is to get (build or download) Parity's `ethkey` binary ([Linux binary](https://releases.parity.io/ethereum/v2.2.10/x86_64-unknown-linux-gnu/ethkey)) and run `./ethkey generate random` - this will print a random public key and its address.
+Next, send at least 10 ATS to this address - needed for creating the signing transactions.
-Please communicate this address to the bridge admin in order to get your validator whitelisted in the bridge contracts.
+Finally, communicate this address to the bridge admin in order to get your validator whitelisted in the bridge contracts.

 **Setup**
 ```